 Alternatively, the Review and Rank Panel has the discretion to recommend projects for involuntary reallocation.
 The Review and Rank Panel determines if any renewal project should receive a decrease in funding (or an elimination of funding) due to substandard performance in outcomes and/or utilization of funds.
 Any funding captured from an existing project will be made available for reallocation to a new project that meets the requirements in the NOFO.

 All projects must meet certain threshold requirements (as detailed on the scoring tool) in order to be included in the ranked list.
-Special consideration will be made for reviewing New Project applications for eligibility determinations in order to provide technical assistance prior to the Review and Rank convening in order to encourage successful applications by new projects.
 Nevertheless, it is ultimately each applicant’s responsibility to ensure that their application meets all threshold criteria.
 If the Review and Rank Panel is concerned that a project may not be able and willing to meet threshold criteria then the Review and Rank Panel should reallocate that project’s funding.

 HUD expects CoCs to reallocate funds from non- and/or under-performing projects to higher priority community needs that align with HUD priorities and goals.
 Reallocation involves using funds in whole or part from existing eligible renewal projects to create one or more new projects.
 In the recent competitions, HUD allowed CoCs to use the reallocation process to create: